wikindx/wikindx/website/web/src/content/install/upgrade.md

     - `components/styles/'`
     - `components/vendor/`

 6. Run Wikindx through your web browser and follow the instructions on screen.
    You will go through the following steps:

+    - If the PHP version is wrong, you will be prompted to correct this.
+    - If mandatory PHP extensions are missing, you will be prompted to correct this.
+    - If the `config.php` file is missing, you will be prompted to correct this.
+    - Missing folders will be created (cache and data).
     - If anything is not writeable, you will be prompted to correct this.
-    - If the PHP version is wrong, you will be prompted to correct this.
+    - Logon as Super Administrator (simple administrators cannot upgrade).
     - If the MySQL version is wrong, you will be prompted to correct this.
     - If the database needs upgrading, you will be prompted.
-    - Logon as Super Administrator (simple administrators cannot upgrade).
     - Upgrade of the database schema step by step.
 In order to account for potential PHP timeouts when used on a large database, the database upgrade takes place over numerous stages.